idaholab/moose/modules/navier_stokes/doc/content/source/auxkernels/NSLiquidFractionAux.md

-# NSFVLiquidFraction
+# NSLiquidFractionAux

-!syntax description /AuxKernels/NSFVLiquidFraction
+!syntax description /AuxKernels/NSLiquidFractionAux

 The liquid fraction is defined as follows: